MostafaMorcy/E-commerce-web/README.md

 - Login page
 - sign up page

-This project is part of our participation in ITI's Intensive Trainnig Program <MERAN STACK>.
+This project is part of our participation in ITI's Intensive Trainnig Program Aswan Branch <MERAN STACK>.

 ## Getting Started